CogsAndGears/arch-framework/README.md

 Sometimes you'll want to find an equivalent package in pacman to one that exists in another package manager, such as debian.
 For these instances, find the package on debian's site: `https://packages.debian.org/<SEARCH_TERM>` and find the file list for one of the distributions.

 Pick a file that seems reasonable, and use `pkgfile -s <FILE_NAME>` to see whether that file can be found in any of the known pacman repositories.

+## Installing from AUR
+First clone the repository, or pull if you are updating an existing package.

+Then `cd` into the directory and run `makepkg -scri`.
+It will build the package and then, at the end, ask for your password to install it. `c` will clean the build artifacts afterwards, `r` will remove any installed dependencies that were needed as part of the build process.